erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 to be a combination we do not need to address...

-Recent improvements in `rand_suite:measure/1` highlights what the precisous CPU cycles are used for.
+Recent improvements in `rand_suite:measure/1` highlights what the precious CPU cycles are used for.